AndreiCalazans/HN_react_native_relay/README.md

 <img src="/docs/linkList.png" width="300"/>

+### Contribute
+*Please feel free to contribute, below are the things which are waiting to be completed.*
 **TODO:**
 - [ ] Create login.
 - [ ] Create example of how to create refetchContainer with pagination and refresh.
 - [ ] Create example of adding, deleting and updating items mutation.
 - [ ] Create example of paginationContainer with pagination and refresh.
+- [ ] Write tests using Jest.
 - [ ] Replace graphcool for a complete graphql + relay server.